-Unless you choose otherwise, your vested benefit will be paid in the normal form described under How benefits are paid above.
+Unless you choose otherwise, your vested benefit will be paid in the normal form described under How benefits are paid.
 Your normal form of payment will be determined by your marital status at the time you retire or a distribution is otherwise permitted to be made.

-If you do not want to receive the normal form of payment (a single life annuity if single, a 50% or more joint and survivor annuity if married, with your spouse as the beneficiary), you must file a written election with the Plan Administrator within 30 to 90 days before your benefit starting date.
-If you are married, you must obtain your spouse's consent to your election of an optional form of payment, and the consent must be witnessed by a notary public or authorized Plan representative.
-Your spouse's consent is not required if you can demonstrate to the Plan Administrator that you cannot locate your spouse or have been abandoned or are legally separated from your spouse and have a court order to that effect.
+If you do not want to receive the normal form of payment (single life annuity if single, a 50% or more joint and survivor annuity if married, with your spouse as the beneficiary), you must file a written election with the Plan Administrator within 30 to 90 days before your benefit starting date.
+If you are married, you must obtain your spouse's notarized consent to your election of an optional form of payment.
+Your spouse's consent is not required if you can demonstrate to the Plan Administrator that you cannot locate your spouse or have been abandoned, or are legally separated from your spouse and have a court order to that effect.
 Your spouse's consent is also not required if you elect a joint and survivor annuity that gives your spouse at least a 50% death benefit.
-If you have a domestic partner recognized by the Plan (see Choosing a beneficiary above), your domestic partner must consent to the naming of someone other than him or her as your beneficiary.
+If you have a domestic partner which is recognized by the Plan (see Choosing a beneficiary above), your domestic partner must consent to the naming of someone other than him or her as your beneficiary.
 Generally, the benefit amount payable under one of the optional forms of payment will be adjusted based on the beneficiary's age at the time of your retirement.
 This adjustment is also subject to the rules and regulations set forth by the IRS under Code Section 401(a)(9).